getodk/docs/docs-tech-guide.rst

   $ git push origin branch-name

-After that, you can just:
+After that, you only need to use the :command:`push` command:

 .. code-block:: console